skriptum/inequality/text/02_data.md

 - 50 firms from 11 countries in the Eurozone
   - broad representation
 - 60% of market capitalization captured
-- Stoxx Europe 600
-  - largest = UK firms
-  - not in Eurozone, not included in DWA
 - benchmark for european stock performance
 - from ECB financial markets data